 Stay away from bookcases, windows, light fixtures, and any other furniture that can break or fall on you

 If you are driving and in the car, pull over and stop as soon as possible

 There is always something to do.

 There is a reason why San Francisco is one of the best cities in California and a top tourist destination.
 With so many things to do, visit museums, historical sites, and some of the most sought-after attractions in the state of California.
-Whether you are looking for family-friendly activities or ideas for your next romantic date, San Francisco has it all.
+San Francisco has everything, whether you are looking for family-friendly activities or ideas for your next romantic date.

 Check out these local favorite and well-known attractions:

 The Golden Gate Bridge: Constructed in 1933, the Golden Gate stands at 746 feet tall and is 1.7 miles long, making it the tallest suspension bridge in the world upon its completion in 1937.
 Drive or walk across the bridge and make sure to take some pictures!

 Alcatraz Island: Located 1.2 miles offshore, the only way to get to the island is by boat.
 What once operated as a federal prison from 1934 to 1963, Alcatraz offers daily tours to explore the island and learn about the prison.

 Lombard Street: This 27-degree angle crooked street is famous for its eight hairpin turns.
 While traffic may move slowly, driving down this street is a must-do.